fnalabs/hive-io/packages/hive-js/README.md

 # js-cqrs-es
 A JavaScript Command Query Responsibility Segregation (CQRS) and Event Sourcing (ES) library.
+This is developed in parallel while testing the [Hive Pattern](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903) theory to be the library that the [Hive Stack Components](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903#hive-stack-components) are built upon.

 ## Library
 The library contains a base set of classes that can be used to implement your domain layer of your CQRS/ES application.
 It contains all the basic building blocks for defining Aggregates, Entities, and Value Objects backed by a rich Schema specification that is meant to translate to/from [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON#JavaScript_Object_Notation) for easy network transport.
 It also provides extensible Command and Event Messages to support your Aggregate implementation.